RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ### codementor option 1

-Codementor has an [import feature](https://www.codementor.io/posts/import), which will set the canonical URL automatically but might mess up your format.
+Codementor has an [import feature](https://www.codementor.io/posts/import), which will set the canonical URL automatically but could theoretically mess up your format.

 ### codementor option 2

-Having written your blog in markdown already, the easiest way to publish it on codementor would be to copy it and then to paste it into codementor's markdown editor.
+Having written your blog in markdown already, you could copy it and then paste it into codementor's markdown editor.
 The only issue is that you'd need to go the extra mile and hit up the codementor support, so that they add the canonical URL manually, which is not only weird but can also take a few days...
 (Thus, if you have more than 1 article, they recommend sending them over all your articles at once so that their workload and your waiting time goes down ;)

-> How I did it for this post: I went the import route
+> How I did it for this post: I went the import route, and the content looks fine.
+Like Medium, it looks as if there were redundant newlines, but the endresult was actually fine.
+Good work codementors!

 ## Your Custom Platform